-Online Tests
+Online Test

-The online tests will be made available through D2L on the assigned date, from 8:00 AM until 10:00 PM.
-There will be no regular class on those days.
-The first exam will be based on all material covered in the course since the first day.
-The second exam will be based on material from Weeks 10-12.
-These are online tests administered by D2L and graded automatically by the system.
+The online test will be made available through D2L on Tuesday, March 15th from 9:00 AM until 10:00 PM.
+There will be no regular class on that day.
+Questions will be based on all material covered in the course since the first day.
+The quiz is administered by D2L and graded automatically by the system.
+All questions will be worth 1 point, and must be answered precisely in order to receive your grade.
+Misspellings, abbreviations, additional/extraneous information, etc. will not be recognized by D2L and graded as 0.

-You may refer to your notes or any other resources at your disposal, but remember that nothing replaces good old-fashioned studying, and scrambling about for the answer increases your chance of making a technological error or just wasting precious time.
+You may refer to your notes or any other resources at your disposal, but remember that nothing replaces good old-fashioned studying, and scrambling about for the answer increases your chance of making an error or just wasting precious time.
 Students are expected to work independently.
-Sharing of answers will be considered plagiarism and you will receive a grade of F (0) and risk disciplinary measures.
+Sharing of answers will be considered plagiarism: you will receive a grade of F (0) and risk disciplinary measures.

-The exams are timed so that you will have no more than 75 minutes to complete the first exam, and no more than 60 minutes to complete the second exam.
-In both cases, the computer will shut the test down precisely at 10:00 PM, so it is strongly recommended that you begin no later than 8:30 PM.
+The test is timed so that you will have no more than 75 minutes to complete, and the computer will shut down precisely at 10:00 PM, so it is strongly recommended that you begin no later than 8:30 PM.
+Because there is no regularly scheduled class, you have 75 minutes to write the test that day but you are given flexibility to select a better time for you.
 There is a timer at the top of the page for the quiz, but you should also have your own timers set.
 It is possible to go over time, but there will be a significant grade penalty.